strisys/typescript-commandline-template/ReadMe.md

 # TypeScript Command Line App Bootstrap

-### Overview
+## Overview

-The purpose of this project is simply to bootstrap the start of new projects that are typically command line in nature.
+The aim of this project is to provide a foundation for initiating new projects, particularly those that are typically command line-based.